charlotte-urbanists/charlotte-urbanists-website/src/pages/about/index.md

 ---
 ## Our Mission

-The Charlotte Urbanists Mission is to fight for Charlotte to be a better city by advocating for sustainable, sensible, and equitable urban practices and policies.
+The Charlotte Urbanists' Mission is to fight for Charlotte to be a better city by advocating for sustainable, sensible, and equitable urban practices and policies.
 *****
 ## Our Vision